 “Western societies are putting doubts in our heads.
 Now I pass on my knowledge and skills to other parents and cheer them along!” – Stephanie Beucher

-We at BoxHuman are passionate about highlighting and celebrating inspiring humans; especially the ones who are inspiring, helping and bringing light to the world.
-We do this in order to rebalance some of the negative messages we often hear, see and receive on a daily basis.
+We at BoxHuman are passionate about highlighting and celebrating inspiring humans; especially the ones who are inspiring, helping, and bringing light to the world.
+We do this in order to rebalance some of the negative messages we often hear, see, and receive on a daily basis.
 We met up with one of these amazing individuals…

 Hi Stephanie, thank you for speaking with us today.
 Let’s dive straight in and get to know you…Can you please tell me a little bit about you and what you do?

 Hi!
 My name is Stephanie, I am originally from France.
 I have been living in London for twenty years now.
 I am a mum of two wonderful kids, who are no longer babies, at sixteen and nine!
-After years in the NHS, I now work as a Newborn Care Specialist as well as Mindfulness teacher for children.
-I work with families, offering holistic support and guiding them through their journey into parenthood.
+After years in the NHS, I now work as a Newborn Care Specialist as well as a Mindfulness teacher for children.
+I work with families, offering holistic support, and guiding them through their journey into parenthood.

 Brilliant intro and wow-what an interesting career, thank you!
 I was told by our researcher that you run your own business, can you please tell me what your business is about?

 It is called Holistic Babies London.
 We are a team of six Newborn Care Specialists, all with a midwifery background and support and empower women (and their partners) in their parenting choice.

 Women start off, very often, with a strong desire to breastfeed their baby but they often find a lack of support due to short resources.
 While there are wonderful “mums’ breastfeeding cafes” and support groups, when you are a mum who gave birth two days ago, it can be hard for you to even have to shower, let alone leave the house!
 Even more so if you gave birth by cesarean section!